aleksey-pyatlin/engine-18.09-wiki/Networking.md

 ## Setup

 The ingress service publishing and VIP service discovery walkthroughs start from a UCP cluster with minimum one Linux master and two Windows Server 1709 workers, all running 18.09 beta3.
+Ingress service publishing is also available with Windows Server 1809 workers.

 ## Ingress service publishing
 Ensure port 8080 is open in security group used by the worker VMs